BenAlk/wager/CONTEXT.md

 - **Normal Route**: £160/day (default, customizable in settings)
 - **DRS/Missort Route**: £100/day (default, customizable in settings)
   - DRS = Cleanup parcels that didn't make it into correct bags in time (not area-specific, smaller routes)
+- **Device Payment**: £1.80/day (fixed payment for using Amazon Flex app on personal phone)
+  - Automatically applied to every work day
+  - Calculated as: days_worked × £1.80
+  - Paid with standard pay in Week N+2
 - **6-Day Week Bonus**: Flat £30 bonus (6 days × £5/day) added to weekly pay when working exactly 6 days
   - Applied as separate line item, not baked into daily rate
   - Works with ANY route type combination (6 Normal, 6 DRS, or mixed)